MrOnlineCoder/MotuNovuRecipeBox/README.md

 * I am very sure that recipe viewing page can be improved for readability, especially instructions section, but I am not sure how exactly.
 * Accessibility would be probably the most rough point of the app, requiring more attention and effort.

+## TODO

+* All of issues mentioned earlier
+* Capture history of cooked recipes
+* Show simple stats like most cooked cuisine, untried recipes, etc.
+* Implement recipe sharing (export/import)
+* Implement dark mode
+* Implement more interactive feedback and animations
+* Accessibility improvements
+* Possible feature: add a recipe using OCR scanning from a photo

 ## Time Spent

 Total: about 18-20 hours.